Special Public Access Provisions

 (d) Visual Corridors

 Visual corridors shall be located within Parcels 4, 9, 10, 11, 12 and 13, and mapped parkland, as indicated on Map 4 (Waterfront Access Plan: Visual Corridors) in the Appendix to this Chapter.
-For all required visual corridors, the provisions of Section 62-512 (Dimension of visual corridors) shall be modified to allow the lowest level of a visual corridor, at its seaward points, to be measured to a height two feet above base flood elevation or a height equal to the Oak Point Rail Link train track bed elevation, whichever is higher.
+For all required visual corridors, the provisions of Section 62-512 (Dimension of visual corridors) shall be modified to allow the lowest level of a visual corridor, at its seaward points, to be measured to a height as set forth in Section 62-512 or a height equal to the Oak Point Rail Link train track bed elevation, whichever is higher.

 The Oak Point Rail Link shall be a permitted obstruction for visual corridors.